Hamming graphs and concentration properties in non-quasi-reflexive Banach spaces: Definitions and notation

 It is easy to check that all these concentration properties are stable under coarse Lipschitz embeddings and that properties HFC$_{\infty}$, HC$_{\infty}$ and HIC$_{\infty}$ are even stable under coarse embeddings, when the embedded space is a Banach space.

-Let us now introduce the last concentration properties we will study here, more precise than HC$_p$ and HIC$_p$, $p \in (1, \infty )$, where directionnal Lipschitz constants take part, hence the "$d$" in subscript in the acronyms below.
+Let us now introduce the last concentration properties we will study here, more precise than HC$_p$ and HIC$_p$, $p \in (1, \infty )$, where directional Lipschitz constants take part, hence the ``$d$" in subscript in the acronyms below.

 \begin{definition} Let $(X,d)$ be a metric space, $\lambda > 0$, $p \in (1, \infty)$. \\ $\bullet$ We say that $X$ has property \textit{$\lambda$-HFC$_{p,d}$} (resp. \textit{$\lambda$-HIC$_{p,d}$}) if, for every $k \in \N$ and every Lipschitz function $f : ([\N]^k, \dH) \to X$, there exists $\M \in [\N]^{\omega}$ such that